lishaxia/eks-workshop-v2/README.md

   </strong>
 </div>

-Welcome to the repository for the [Amazon Elastic Kubernetes Services workshop](https://eksworkshop.com).
+test Welcome to the repository for the [Amazon Elastic Kubernetes Services workshop](https://eksworkshop.com).
 This contains the source for the website content as well as the accompanying infrastructure-as-code to set up a workshop lab environment in your AWS account.
 Please review the [Introduction](https://www.eksworkshop.com/docs/introduction/) chapter of the workshop for more details.

 ## Introduction